-- During quiet hours, noise should not be heard outside of a student’s door or in adjacent rooms where others may be disrupted.
+- Noise should not be heard outside of a student’s door or in adjacent rooms where others may be disrupted.

-- Stereos, video games and televisions should be at a lower level so not to be likely heard outside of the student room or from open windows.
+- Stereos, video games and televisions should be at a lower level so they are not likely to be heard outside of the student room or from open windows.

 Courtesy Hours Policy

-- Courtesy hours are in effect 24-hours a day.
+- Courtesy Hours are in effect 24 hours per day.

-- Our courtesy hours policy is such that all members of the residence hall community are expected to refrain from noise which is a disturbance to another member of the community at all times of the day.
-If asked by any community member to lower his or her noise level, a student should respond in a respectful manner by lowering their nose level immediately.
+- Courtesy Hours mean that students are expected to refrain from noise which is a disturbance to another member of the community.
+If asked by any community member to lower his or her noise level, a student should appropriately do so immediately.